rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

 Juliet	206
 Romeo	313
 ```
-Thus there are more uccurences of the name Romeo than of Juliet.
+Thus there are more occurrences of the name Romeo than of Juliet.